TERREMEMBER/znbase/docs/content/v2.0/tools/visualstudioworkbench.md

 This will generate .cassandraWorkbench.jsonc configuration file.

-Open and configure adding cluster as you need with connections informations: YugabyteDB ContactPoints, Port and Authentication Details (if you using Password Authenticator)
+Open and configure adding cluster as you need with connections informations: ZNbaseDB ContactPoints, Port and Authentication Details (if you using Password Authenticator)

 ```
 // name must be unique!